rafasoyyo/Button-Loader/README.md

 ```

 ### Event
-If condition doesn't work before of the scopes issues you can forze it with an event passing the parameter "bool" (dafault false)
+If condition doesn't work because of the scopes issues you can forze it with an event passing the parameter "bool" (dafault false)
 ```
 $scope.$broadcast('btn-loader', bool)
 ```